jiangwenyuan/nuster/README.md

 * off:   default, disable disk persistence.
 * on:    save data to disk.
-* sync:  memory on has to be set in order to use this mode.
-Save data to memory first and data will be synced to disk later by the master process
+* sync:  `memory on` has to be set in order to use this mode.
+Save data to memory first and data will be synced to disk later by the master process.
+One iteration `disk-saver` data are checked and saved to disk.

 # Sample fetches